In the Trump era, there's no 'room where it happens'

 WASHINGTON — In the musical "Hamilton," the Aaron Burr character stops the show with a jazzy tune about his outsider’s lust for political power.
 He wants to join the likes of George Washington and Alexander Hamilton in "the room where it happens."

 Like Burr, Donald Trump is an outsider, and a New Yorker.
-But in the administration Trump heads and the Washington, D.C. he inhabits, there is no "room where it happens" — even the one he is in.
+But in the administration Trump heads and the Washington he inhabits, there is no "room where it happens" — even the one he is in.

 "He’s not the convener, not the guy who uses his authority to force others in the room to do the deal," said Sen. Ed Markey of Massachusetts, a Democrat with decades of experience serving in both chambers.